WBKM (FM)

 WBKM (96.7 FM) is a radio station licensed to Bogue Chitto, Mississippi.
 The station serves as the McComb-area transmitter for the K-Love Christian radio network.

 History

-The station was assigned the call sign WFFF-FM on November 7, 1966, and was first licensed on June 1, 1967.
+The station, originally located in Columbia, Mississippi, was assigned the call sign WFFF-FM on November 7, 1966, and was first licensed on June 1, 1967.

+Haddox Enterprises sold WFFF-FM to Educational Media Foundation for $250,000 in 2024, separating it from WFFF (1360 AM).
+The call sign was changed to WBKM on September 11, 2024.